Jan / 27 / 2026

 Acceptance and commitment therapy (ACT)

-Treatment plans are highly individualized and should always be guided by a qualified professional.
+Treatment plans are highly individualized and should be developed with a qualified clinician.

 Cosmetic Support for Hair Loss From Trichotillomania

-In addition to therapy, cosmetic hair solutions can play a powerful role in emotional recovery.
-When done correctly and gently, these options can restore confidence without worsening the condition.
+Alongside therapy, cosmetic hair solutions can play a powerful role in emotional recovery.
+When performed gently and correctly, these options can restore confidence without aggravating the condition.

 Professional support may include:

-At Noelle Salon, our approach is compassionate, private, and customized — focusing on preserving scalp health while helping clients feel like themselves again.
+At Noelle Salon, our approach is compassionate, private, and personalized — focused on preserving scalp health while helping clients feel like themselves again.

 Reducing Stigma Through Compassion

-By focusing on education, empathy, and proper support, we can create safer spaces for individuals navigating hair-pulling disorders and hair loss.
+Constructive strategies to reduce stigma include sharing accurate information, avoiding blame-based language, and centering compassion in conversations.
+By prioritizing education, empathy, and appropriate support, we can create safer environments for people navigating hair-pulling disorders and hair loss.

 If you’re seeking private, compassionate guidance, you can schedule a confidential trichotillomania hair loss consultation to explore supportive, non-damaging options.